DMZ configuration in OpenWrt Wi-Fi Routers

 What is DMZ

 Before using DMZ or port forwarding configuration you should know “what is DMZ ? and what is the DMZ use in the network.

-DMZ full form is “demilitarised zone” it’s also called “perimeter network” The purpose of a DMZ is to add an additional layer of security to an organization’s local area network (LAN).
+DMZ full form is a “demilitarised zone” it’s also called “perimeter network” The purpose of a DMZ is to add an additional layer of security to an organization’s local area network (LAN).
 After Enable DMZ setting its authorized direct access to an external network without accessing other parts of the network.
-In other words, we can say DMZ create a terminal to direct access from an external network which LAN IP Address we authorized to access.in openwork there is no option for DMZ configuration but with port forwarding, you can use like DMZ settings. this read will teach you DMZ configuration in OpenWRT
+In other words, we can say DMZ create a terminal to direct access from an external network which LAN IP Address we authorized to access.in openwork there is no option for DMZ configuration but with port forwarding, you can use DMZ settings. this read will teach you DMZ configuration in OpenWRT

 - How to Connect Any Wi-Fi without Password from Mobile?